House of the Dragon: Targaryen family tree explained for new Game of Thrones show

-House of the Dragon: Targaryen family tree explained - and is Rhaenyra related to Daenerys?
+House of the Dragon: Targaryen family tree explained - is Princess Rhaenyra related to Daenerys?

-House of the Dragon, the Game of Thrones spin-off returning fans to a fiery Westeros, is almost here.
+House of the Dragon, the Game of Thrones prequel returning fans to a fiery Westeros, is here.
 So let’s brush up on our Targaryen family tree.

-Game of Thrones prequel House of the Dragon will be out in a matter of days.
-It will focus on the messy history of Daenerys Targaryen’s dragon-riding ancestors as they tear themselves apart over the Iron Throne.
+Game of Thrones prequel House of the Dragon is out now, showing the messy history of Daenerys Targaryen’s dragon-riding ancestors as they tear themselves apart over the Iron Throne.

 Inspired by George R.R.
-Martin’s book Fire & Blood, House of the Dragon will explore what happens when the dragon riders turn on eachother.
+Martin’s book Fire & Blood, House of the Dragon will explore what happens when the dragon riders turn on themselves.

 Most Popular